LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/data-types.rst

    Primitive data types in Java begin with a lower case letter, while object data types in Java begin with a capital letter.

-Later in this chapter, we will explore the array and class object types.
+Later in this chapter, we will explore the Array and Class object types.

 Autoboxing
 -----------